 Reasonable costs for meals will be reimbursed based on actual receipts.
 Employees should make a good faith effort to obtain moderately priced and conveniently located lodging while maintaining a safe environment at all times.
+Room upgrades above reasonable accommodation or that is done because of additional family members in attendance will be the responsibility of the employee to pay.
+Any fees incurred because of personal convenience changes is the responsibility of the employee.

 Employees are encouraged to use the WSAC pool car or a rental car if business travel is out of the local area and costs are expected to be less than using a personal vehicle.
-Admin staff should be consulted to determine the rental company to use.
+Administrative staff should be consulted to determine the rental company to use.
 If a personal vehicle is used, the employee must have proof of insurance on file and the prevailing IRS per diem rate for mileage reimbursement will apply.

-The Executive Director must approve all out-of-state travel prior to the date of travel.
+The Supervisor and Executive Director must approve all out-of-state travel prior to the date of travel.